Lose Fat From Specific Areas?

 These hormones have the specific task of signaling your fat cells that energy is needed in the muscles.
 Hormone-sensitive lipase (an enzyme that breaks down triglycerides in your fat cells) then acts to release fatty acids into your bloodstream that then travel to the muscle cells to be used.”

 That being said, the release of the signaling hormones occurs systemically and not locally, meaning that the body doesn’t distinguish whether it was an abdominal muscle or a thigh muscles exercising.

 “Additionally, these hormones act on all fat cells in the body (but as I will mention later, there is a ‘pecking order’).”

 There are different problem areas between the sexes; men usually gain the poundage around the waistline while it occurs in the hips and thighs for women.
 Why?
 All related to hormones?

 “Recent research is showing that fat storage may be correlated with a person’s hormonal profile.
-Specifically, the thigh and hip areas correlate with estrogens, and waistline correlates with cortisol.
+Specifically, the thigh and hip areas correlate with estrogens, and the waistline correlates with cortisol.

 This explains the gender difference, as women naturally have higher levels of estrogen than men, and typically men have higher cortisol levels.
-Interestingly, some research also indicates that storage and utilization of fat in relation to hormonal profiles have correlate with hormone imbalances.”
+Interestingly, some research also indicates that storage and utilization of fat in relation to hormonal profiles have correlated with hormone imbalances.”